College/University

 The Steve Fund

 The Steve Fund is the nation’s only organization focused on supporting the mental health and emotional well-being of young people of color.
-Offers resources such as the Equity in Mental Health Framework to help colleges/universities support the mental health of students of color.
+Along with the Jed Foundation they offer resources such as the Equity in Mental Health Framework to help colleges/universities support the mental health of students of color.

 Young, Gifted, At-Risk and Resilient: A Video Toolkit to Support the Wellbeing of Students of Color Scholars and practitioners have informed this effort through a holistic approach.
 Understanding the space and place in which students of color operate provides us with a lens to examine the multiple dimensions of students’ academic and social contexts on and around their campuses.
 This includes not only the physical components of campus climate, but also the virtual contexts that impact students’ sense of belonging.